centreon/centreon-documentation/versioned_docs/version-23.10/releases/lifecycle.md

 ### From version 21.10

-From version 21.10, versions have been supported for two years.
+Since version 21.10, versions are supported for two years.
 The lifecycle of a version is divided into two phases of 12 months each.

 1. First phase: Bugs of all severity levels (minor, major, critical, blocker) and security issues are fixed according to their priority.